Actively Recruiting

 - Diagnosis of benzodiazepine use disorder (BUD) of any severity by DSM-5 criteria

-- Average daily benzodiazepine dose between 30 mg and 200 mg diazepam equivalent over the 28 days before inclusion
+- Average daily benzodiazepine dose between 30 mg and 200 mg diazepam equivalent over 28 days before inclusion

 - Continued benzodiazepine use for more than 12 weeks

-- Affiliated to a social security system
+- Affiliated with a social security system

 - Patients with or without guardianship